wdi-sg/activerecord-intro/readme.md

 > Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
 It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system. - Taken from AR docs

-## Active Record
+## ActiveRecord

+ActiveRecord is like a library that implements the Active record pattern in Ruby.

-For you to use Active Record to write ruby which manipulates data, we need to be able to talk about the **models** of our data.
+In order to use ActiveRecord in our Ruby code to manipulate data in a database, we need to be able to talk about the **models** of our data.

+But before we even do that, we have to decide on what our data is!
+How much of the real world are we going to attempt to represent in our programs?
+What data do our programs need to fulfill their purpose?
+To be able to think about how to model our data, we need a process where we can precisely identify what we need represented in our programs as data.

+Programmers are constantly modeling domains, real world, fictional, abstract, mathematical or otherwise.

 <details>